All Episodes

 Go ahead, put your mic around.

-Like explains what?
+Like, explains what?

 What are you talking about?

-Look what's happened to me.
+Look what's happened.

-Nothing that's happened to me.
+There's nothing that's happened to me.

-I mean, how many times do you see a 60, 70, 80 year old guy all bent over, pushing the carriage for his wife from the grocery store, and you feel like going up to him and saying, dude, stand up straight.
+I mean, how many times do you see a 60, 70, 80-year-old guy all bent over pushing the carriage for his wife in the grocery store?

 Listen, I have never worked out or trained more frequently or harder in my life than I do now.

-I mean, I do at least at least a hundred, sometimes two hundred sit-ups a day, and at least a hundred push-ups a day, every day.
+I mean, I do at least, at least 100, sometimes 200 sit-ups a day, and at least 100 push-ups a day, every day.

 My red flags go off.